onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 reusable set of functionality.
 VNFs are expected to take advantage of platform provided common services.

-VNF management and control under ONAP is different than management and control exposed in the ETSI MANO model.
-With ONAP, there is only a single management and control plane.
-In ETSI’s Framework [10]_, architectural options exist for preserving legacy systems that increase integration costs e.g., different VNFs can be controlled by VNF Managers (VNFMs) and Element Management Systems (EMSs) provided by different software providers.
-ONAP addresses the concern that multiple VNFMs in this space will hinder VNF reuse and increase VNF and service integration costs.
-Asking all VNF providers to take advantage of and interoperate with common control software mitigates related reuse and integration challenges.
-The common, SDN based, control platform (ONAP) is being made available as an open source project to reduce friction for VNF providers and enable new network functions to get to market faster and with lower costs.
+VNF management and control under ONAP is not complete as same as the management and control exposed in the ETSI MANO model.
+With ONAP, there are two ways to manage and control VNF.
+One is asking all VNF providers to take advantage of and interoperate with common control software, as loop indicates by the black arrows in figure 1.
+At the same time a
+management and control architectural options exist for preserving legacy systems, e.g., different VNFs can be controlled by VNF Managers(VNFMs) and Element Management Systems (EMSs) provided by different software providers, as the loop indicates by the red arrows in figure 1.
+The ONAP is being made available as an open source project to reduce friction for VNF providers and enable new network functions to get to market faster and with lower costs.